-These Instant Pot Drunken Beans are seriously savory, hearty, scrumptious, and are easily made in 30 min!
-This makes a wickedly delicious big batch, so if you have leftover…smile.
-Stovetop instructions included.
+These Drunken Beans (frijoles borrachos) are seriously savory, hearty, and scrumptious and are easily made in 30 min!
+This makes a wickedly delicious big batch, so if you have leftovers…smile.
+Stovetop, slow cooker, and Instant Pot instructions are included.

-Today we’re making Drunken Beans, a.k.a Frijoles Borrachos.
-They are beyond easy to make, especially because we are using the Instant Pot.
+Today we’re making Drunken Beans, a.k.a.
+Frijoles Borrachos.
+They are beyond easy to make and delicious.
+You’ll love them!

-You’ll love them.
 They’re hearty, warm, and rustic.
 Basically, they’re the definition of comfort food.
-Bonus: They are made with a beer (wink).
+They are made with a beer (wink).
 Don’t fret!
-Most of the alcohol from the beer boil out during cooking.
+The alcohol from the beer boils out during cooking.
+You can make this recipe with dry beans or canned beans; I have included instructions for both.

 For those of you who’ve never tried drunken beans, they are basically pinto beans simmered in Mexican beer and bacon.
 YUM!